gonzazoid/Ultimatum/README.md

 ### So, what's working?

 Installation (webextensions) from opera and google stores, also you can install an extension from any site that gives the crx file with proper header (``"Content-Type": "application/x-chrome-extension"``).
 Installation for unpacked extensions ~~doesn't work yet but it's on the list~~ works as well.
+Installation fron .crx and .zip files is coming soon.

 You can install, delete, turn off/on extensions, just like on desktops (doesn't mean that all of them will work properly).

+Installation from Google Webstore is silent, if extension is downloaded from any other site there is notification about it and user can agree or cancel installation.

 #### flaws

 - there is no modal window when an extension tries to increase permissions (like Ublock lite).
 If you have installed extensions from one of the stores - it's ok.
 But be careful when installing them from other sites.

 Below you can see list of apis and their statuses.